 Thank you for all those parents who have joined us for our three successful coffee mornings.
-We had some very positive feedback from running the session.
-Parents found it useful to discuss the strategies that they use at home, understanding the structure of a SEN procedures at Bedgrove Junior School and looking at a range of resources to support learning at home.
+We had some very positive feedback from the sessions.
+Parents have found it useful to discuss strategies that they use at home, understanding the structure of SEN procedures at Bedgrove Junior School and looking at a range of resources to support learning at home.
 Parents also enjoyed the opportunity to network with other parents.

 Please keep a look out on our dates for the next morning.